TJArk-Robotics/tjark-robotics.github.io/file/Pepper/TJArk@Home.md

 - Design of laptop GUI
 - ...

 April 2019, the first time TJArk@Home involved in China RoboCup@Home League, we got the first-place in SSPL(Social Standard Platform League).
-During the competion, we show a lot of abilities, including Autonomous navigation, Follow an operator to the given position, Recognize speech and response, Detect humans in vision and summarize their features.
+During the competition, we show a lot of abilities, including Autonomous navigation, Follow an operator to the given position, Recognize speech and response, Detect humans in vision and summarize their features.

 ####  Visual Simultaneous Localization and Mapping

 Pepper needs a model (a map) of the environment to support other tasks, mainly auto-navigation, but a prior map is often not available in various home scenarios, so SLAM find its application.
 The stereo camera data is mainly used by a visual SLAM module, together with laser (very limited) and odom (has significant error) data.
-Our VSLAM algorithm is based on RTAB-Map, a graph-optimized based VSLAM algorithm, and have been modified for Pepper's sensors.
+Our VSLAM algorithm is based on [RTAB-Map](http://introlab.github.io/rtabmap/), a graph-optimized based VSLAM algorithm, and have been modified for Pepper's sensors.
 Odom and laser scan data make the initial pose estimation, then stereo data serves for appearance-based loop closure detection to optimize local and global pose.
 VSLAM can get a 3D point cloud, we make a projection to get a 2D grid map for navigation.
 Having map and Pepper’s size parameters, we use DWA (Dynamic Window Apporach) to plan the path and fuse vision, laser and sonar data to make real-time obstacle avoidance (mainly for dynamic scene), a series of motion command will be sent to NAOqi APIs, so Pepper can navigate to its goal points itself.

 ![slam](../../../img/pepper/vslam.png)

 #### Computer Vision

 Various vision algorithms are needed for more careful perception and analysis of Pepper’s environment on object and human level.
 Usually, to start a certain task, our Pepper can detect and recognize different people, remember their names and some other features, and tracking them.
 Then, more skills will be shown for complex goals.
-For object-level environment reasoning, we build an object detection and recognition framework based on YOLO, which is an interesting real-time algorithm.
+For object-level environment reasoning, we build an object detection and recognition framework based on [YOLO](https://pjreddie.com/darknet/yolo/), which is an interesting real-time algorithm.
 According to the competition scenario of RoboCup@Home, our object detection system can detect 50 classes of indoor objects in real time.
 To train our object detection network, we make a great dataset from OpenImages.
 We also match adjacent input frames to increase the robust of detection.

 In some tasks we need a wide field of view, but the top 2D camera makes us disappointed.
 So we need to take some measures to expand Pepper’s original “eyes”.
 The method we choose is to stitch images from different perspectives, and a fusion algorithm follows to decrease the influence of illumination and geometric change.
 Now more visual candidates can be included for further processing.

 ![vision1](../../../img/pepper/vision1.png)

 A more exciting visual module is human pose estimation.
-For this feature, we use OpenPose model to get a robust and real-time performance.
+For this feature, we use [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) model to get a robust and real-time performance.
 With a non-parametric representation, we can detect associate body parts of multiple people in the input image stream.

 ![vision2](../../../img/pepper/vision2.png)